-We have audited the accompanying consolidated balance sheet of Global Clean Energy Holdings, Inc. and subsidiaries as of December 31, 2013, and the related statements of operations, comprehensive income, changes in equity (deficit) and cash flows for the year then ended.
+We have audited the accompanying consolidated balance sheets of Global Clean Energy Holdings, Inc. as of December 31, 2014 and 2013, and the related consolidated statements of operations, comprehensive income, changes in equity (deficit), and cash flows for the years then ended.
 These consolidated financial statements are the responsibility of the entity's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the consolidated financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall consolidated financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Global Clean Energy Holdings, Inc. and subsidiaries as of December 31, 2013, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Global Clean Energy Holdings, Inc. as of December 31, 2014 and 2013, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

 The accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern.
-As discussed in Note 2 to the consolidated financial statements, the Company incurred net losses and used cash in operating activities for the years ended December 31, 2013 and 2012 and has an accumulated deficit of approximately \$28,300,000 and negative working capital at December 31, 2013.
+As discussed in Note 2 to the consolidated financial statements, the Company incurred net losses and used cash in operating activities for the years ended December 31, 2014 and 2013 and has an accumulated deficit of approximately \$29,000,000 and negative working capital at December 31, 2014.
 These factors raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 2 to the consolidated financial statements.
 The consolidated financial statements do not include any adjustment that might result from the outcome of this uncertainty.